sreekzz/azure-docs/articles/hdinsight/interactive-query/llap-schedule-based-autoscale-best-practices.md

 #### **Next Steps**
-If the above guidelines didn't resolve your query, visit one of the following...
+If the above guidelines didn't resolve your query, visit one of the following.

 * Get answers from Azure experts through [Azure Community Support](https://azure.microsoft.com/support/community/).